spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/airgap/checklist.md

 - [ ] Reviewed the list of pack binaries to download and upload to your OCI registry.

-- [ ] Extracted the manifest content from the airgap setup binary to a file server.
+- [ ] Extracted the manifest content from the airgap setup binary to an HTTP file server.

-- [ ] Ensured the manifest content is hosted on a file server that is accessible from the environment you are installing Palette.
+- [ ] Ensured the manifest content is hosted on an HTTP file server that is accessible from the environment you are installing Palette.

 </TabItem>